Introduction

 Wish or Resolution?

-I can help you get off to a good start in achieving your New Year’s resolution, but the best time to put a plan in place is now — before all the festivities begin.
+I can help you get off to a good start in achieving your New Year’s resolution.
+The best time to put a plan in place is now—before the festivities begin.
+If you would like more information, you can learn about me here.

 To your good health!